 I think the slight disjoint between the character’s singing and speaking voices adds to the film’s ongoing discussion on otherworldly music and its ability to transport, unify, and commercialize.
 As the film’s title suggests, the ability to rock is directed tied to the ability to rule, whether that is the audience, the universe, or confines of time and space.
 Even the & symbol in the title looks like a treble clef, as though language and musical linguistics have collapsed onto one another and are now synonymous.

 The film spends time animating what music looks like, not just what it sounds like.
 It gives singing and rhythm visibility, and thus a certain degree of power.
-A person can be literally struck by music in the film, dance around little strands of it.
+A person can be literally struck by music in the film, or dance around little strands of it.
 The film’s tagline is, “Sound you can see in the movie you can feel”, which ties our internal experience (hearing/feeling) to our external (visible/tangible shapes).
-Likewise, the strings of music, which bounce off rings and walls in the film, are a form of archaic magic in the film.
-Each of the character deals with the relationship between music and magic differently, as some try to capitalize and gain power from it, while others use it to connect with their bandmates and audience, which is the film ultimately argues is the better thing to do.
+Likewise, the strings of music, which bounce off rings and walls, are a form of archaic magic in the film.
+Each of the characters deals with the relationship between music and magic differently, as some try to capitalize and gain power from it, while others use it to connect with their bandmates and audience, which the film ultimately argues is the better thing to do.